avidas/avidas.github.com/source/_posts/2020-04-12-thriving-under-siege.markdown

 Thanks to the internet, social media and on demand entertainment, simply passing time has stopped being a challenge.
 Rather, boredom has been a foreign concept to many of us surfing the world of dopamine rushes.
 Yet, deep inside, many of us feel that they fail to assist deep seated needs of purpose and self-actualization.

 So how do we deal with our current consternation?
 Can we come out on the other side of this and be proud of what these last months meant for us?
 When we look back into this in five years, how will we think of this time?

+**Invest in community**

+It's more important than ever to be there for your friends and family.
+Deepening relationships with our closest people have a way of giving back to our lives.
+That could just be video chats, and I have noticed myself talking to my folks a lot more since this began.
+There was also one night when, after some silly games on the House Party app, I realized I haven't laughed this hard in a while and how necessary that was.

 **Continue voting for your best self**